 - Positive affirmations that remind me I am capable and I am enough (reminding myself of all I have done as a way of showing myself all I can do)

 I don’t know how to fix this problem, I only know how to make it better and at the same time, I am only a very flawed human.
 It’s easy to say I know how to fix this, to acknowledge what helps, it’s another to do them and stick to them.

 I know I need to work out.
 I know I need to meditate.
 But there are times, like right now, when life gets in the way.
 I lose track of those healthy habits and blur those boundary lines because things are falling behind or some random craziness made this week extra busy like a broken fridge and a blown tire (both those things happen to me in the last week by the way).
 It starts with just a little give, skip one workout here, work a little later just tonight.

 And then it happens again.

-And before you know it you haven’t worked out in two weeks, you can’t even manage a 3-minute meditation session and you’re checking emails while your laying in bed.
+And before you know it you haven’t worked out in two weeks, you can’t even manage a 3-minute meditation session and you’re checking emails while you’re laying in bed.